r4victor/tenthousandmeters/content/blog/python_bts_11.md

 By default, `sys.path` includes the following:

 1. An invocation-dependent current directory.
 If you run a program as a script, it's the directory where the script is located.
 If you run a program as a module using the `-m` switch, it's the directory from which you run the `python` executable.
-If you run `python` in the interactive mode or to execute a command using the `-c` switch, the first entry in `sys.path` will be an empty string.
+If you run `python` in the interactive mode or execute a command using the `-c` switch, the first entry in `sys.path` will be an empty string.
-2. Directories specified by the [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable.
+2. Directories specified by the [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable.
 3. A zip archive that contains the standard library, e.g. `/usr/local/lib/python39.zip`.
 It's used for embeddable installations.
 Normal installation do not include this archive.
 4. A directory that contains standard modules written in Python, e.g. `/usr/local/lib/python3.9`.
-5. A directory that contains standard modules written in C, e.g.  `/usr/local/lib/python3.9/lib-dynload`.
+5. A directory that contains standard C extensions, e.g.  `/usr/local/lib/python3.9/lib-dynload`.
+6. Site-specific directories added by the [`site`](https://docs.python.org/3/library/site.html) module, e.g. `/usr/local/lib/python3.9/site-packages`.
+That's where third-party modules installed by tools like `pip` go.

+To construct these paths, Python first determines the location of the `python` executable.
+If we run the executable by specifying the path, Python already knows the location.
+Otherwise, it searches for the executable in `PATH`.
+Eventually, it gets a path like `/usr/local/bin/python3`.
+Then it tries to find out where the standard modules are located.
+It moves one directory up from the executable until it finds the `lib/python{X.Y}/os.py` file.
+This file denotes the directory containing standard modules written in Python.
+The same process is repeated to find the directory containing standard C extensions, but the `lib/python{X.Y}/lib-dynload/` directory is used as a marker this time.
+A `pyvenv.cfg` file alongside the executable or one directory up may specify another directory to start the search from.
+And the [`PYTHONHOME`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONHOME) environment variable can be used to specify the "base" directory so that Python doesn't need to perform the search at all.

+The `site` standard module takes the "base" directory found during the search or specified by `PYTHONHOME` and prepends `lib/python{X.Y}/site-packages` to it to get the directory containing third-party modules.
+This directory may contain `.pth` path configuration files that tell `site` to add more site-specific directories to `sys.path`.
+The added directories may contain `.pth` files as well so that the process repeats recursively.

+If the `pyvenv.cfg` file exists, then `site` uses its directory as the "base" directory.
+By this mechanism, Python supports virtual environments that have their own site-specific directories but share the standard library with the system-wide Python installation.
+Check out [the docs on `site`](https://docs.python.org/3/library/site.html)  and [PEP 405](https://www.python.org/dev/peps/pep-0405/) to learn more.

+The process of calculating `sys.path` is even more nuanced than I described.
+If you want to know those nuances, see the answer by djhaskin987 to [this StackOverflow question](https://stackoverflow.com/questions/897792/where-is-pythons-sys-path-initialized-from/38403654#38403654).